PhD Program in Egyptology and Assyriology

 A few areas of particular interest to the department’s faculty include: ancient science (astronomy and astrology, timekeeping and calendrics, divination and medicine); cultural interactions throughout the Mediterranean, Near East, and Africa in the second and first millennia BC; religion and ritual in the ancient Near East, from Egypt and Sudan to Anatolia and Mesopotamia; the history of the Egyptian language and its grammar; the origins and development of writing and the diffusion and reception of cuneiform, hieroglyphic, and alphabetic scripts in the ancient world; kingship and monumentality in ancient Egypt and Sudan; the integration of textual and archaeological methodologies; Coptic manuscripts; the ancient Near East in classical periods and Greek and Roman cultures’ perceptions of the more ancient past; Mesopotamian and Egyptian literature; ancient empires of the Near East in context; and the origins of Egyptian civilization.

-The department currently offers three tracks to the PhD: (1) Assyriology (2) Egyptology, and (3) History of the Exact Sciences in Antiquity.
-Each track has different course requirements, details of which may be found in the program's Graduate Student Handbook.
+The department currently offers three tracks: (1) Assyriology (2) Egyptology, and (3) History of the Exact Sciences in Antiquity.
+Each track has different course requirements, details of which may be found in the Graduate Student Handbook.
 Students who enter the program in one track may switch to another track providing they are still able to complete the coursework requirements by the end of their third year.

 Applying for Graduate Studies